THE MIGHTY RAVENEL

 McClaren on King

 I was correct, although it showed how turned around I got.
 I was way south on King.
-The only thing that caught my eye was this supercar. so I ventured off, once again, from the buzz of the busy shopping district, into the neighborhoods of Chucktown.
+The only thing that caught my eye was this supercar, which is stupid but I took a picture anyway.
+Then I ventured off, once again, away from the buzz of the busy shopping district, into the neighborhoods of Chucktown.

 I felt dogged.
 Hobbled.
 Sun-beaten.
 I didn’t take the task at hand as serious as I could have, and now I was paying for it.
 Semi-lost, snapping elementary photos while my car was in another town.